 4. Writing Style and Voice

-Skilled ghostwriters are like impersonators who artfully mimic voices and facial expressions.
+Skilled story writers are like impersonators who artfully mimic voices and facial expressions.
 They use carefully chosen and well-thought-out words, rhythm, and pacing to incorporate a variety of voices and writing styles.
 To ensure your ghostwriter is able to craft words in the writing style you desire, it’s best to request a sample before you commit to working with the ghost.
 This will help you filter the best fit for your job in an all-comprehensive way.

-If you think you don’t have a great writing style in fiction or non-fiction and only know how to write in either, your ghost can help you capture your voice so that your readers are able to connect with the author of the book.
+If you think you don’t have a great writing style in fiction or non-fiction and only know how to write in either, your ghost can help you capture your story so that your readers are able to connect with the author of the book.

 5. Communication, Reliability, and Trust